mongoosejs/mongoose-ttl/Readme.md

 schema.plugin(ttl, { ttl: 5000 });
 ```

-The ttl option supports the ms module by @guille meaning
+The ttl option supports the ms module by [guille](https://github.com/guille) meaning
 we can specify ttls with friendlier syntax.
 Example:

 ```